By Emily Win

 Two key factors have made this possible:

-- de Jong & Phillips use 100% cloud-based technology (ie. Xero, Slack, Karbon, Receipt Bank, Sharefile, Zoom, Enpass, Toggle, Futrli, Harvest, Float)
+- de Jong Phillips use 100% cloud-based technology (ie. Xero, Slack, Karbon, Dext, Sharefile, Zoom, Enpass, Toggle, Syft, Harvest, Float)

 Why is this relevant to you?